 The feed hold function pauses machine motion - aside from the spindle - and the Cycle Start button flashes.
-For information, see "About Cycle Start" (on the previous page).
+For information, see "About Cycle Start" (page 148).

 Note: If the machine isn't moving, the feed hold function doesn't have an effect.